kapouer/window-page/README.md

 ### build functions - run once or multiple times

-Since build chain is always called on a Page.push or replace, build functions are expected to deal with being called multiple times.
+If patch chain is empty, it is up to the build chain to deal with being called multiple times (typically after a Page.replace or Page.push call).

 Some build functions only use `state.data` and will return early if that variable isn't set.